greg-raven/Uncommon-Sense/_posts/2020-09-28-war-is-a-racket.md

 ---
-title: 'War is a racket'
+title: "War is a racket"
 layout: post
 categories:
 - war